 Learn about our submission evaluation protocol here.

-To keep response times prompt (and because we don’t have the capacity), we do not send personal rejections.
 Our submission management system (Moksha) allows us to easily send our standard rejection form at the push of a button.
 Once it becomes clear that a submission isn’t a good fit for us, we hit that button, notifying the writer and removing the story from our queue.

 Our standard rejection form reads: